johnwalley/d3-tube-map/README.md

 - `name` will be used as the `id` of the `svg` `path` element
 - `color` is simply the color of the line
 - `shiftCoords` will translate the whole line in the x and y directions
+- `nodes` is an array of nodes which define the layout of the line

+A `line` may optionally also define:

 - `shiftNormal` will offset the line along the direction of its normal vector
-- `nodes` is an array of nodes which define the layout of the line

 Each node must have the following: